 Compensation costs that were published prior to the 2023-24 Final Determination cut-off date of 10 May 2023 were included in the 2023-24 Final Determination energy costs.
-Any outstanding compensation amounts published after the cut-off date will be included in the Draft Determination for 2024-25.
+Any outstanding compensation amounts published after the cut-off date will be included in future determinations.
+However, as of 3 May 2024, there have been no published compensation amounts since 10 May 2023, and hence this cost component is set to zero for 2024-25 Final Determination.